Baltoli/project-docs/notes/log.md

   source tree so that I can build etc all in the same place.
 Took a bit of working to get CMake not to break but now it works.
 Next step: modelling simple locks.

+## 16/12/2016

+* Begin to work on getting a very simple model of locks verified.
+Set up project structure etc. Convenience macro for TESLA struct field accesses (might be extensible in the future to a full struct macro for ease).
+* Implemented a simple lock automaton that ensures that a particular function is 'well-behaved' with regard to a particular lock (i.e. it acquires the lock at some point, then releases it later).
+This currently catches things like releasing without acquiring, acquiring after release.
+It can't handle a deadlock situation yet (can it?).
+* Need to look into why if a thread exits without calling `lock_release`, it won't trigger an assertion failure.